• I need help with

 Not only is this likely to result in a quicker and better resolution, but the recognition and understanding itself is likely to instil a feeling of acceptance and appreciation among neurodiverse employees, which in turn can lead to better engagement and performance.

-The same goes for communication – another area of potential sensitivity for autistic employees, whether verbal or non-verbal.
+The same goes for communication, another area of potential sensitivity for autistic employees, whether verbal or non-verbal.
 Once again, this is a matter that managers and fellow employees can be made aware of and taught how to deal with more effectively by the organisation.

 But no matter the specific issue, the common thread here is the need to make adjustments where reasonable and necessary.
 A willingness to do this by the organisation will, over time, serve to create an environment that is conducive with success and happiness for neurodiverse employees.

-Recognising the value of neurodiversity
+Recognising the value of autism at work

 While compassion should be the main driving force here, it’s worth noting that embracing neurodiversity can also allow organisations to gain a competitive advantage.